Guide to taking your bike on an aeroplane

 British Airways was one of the first to insist on full enclosure and used to give a big polythene bag to any cyclist who turned up without one at Heathrow.
 These bags were large enough to wheel the bike straight into, and being transparent, the packed bike was no more (or less) likely to arrive with its wheels kicked in than when it travelled bare.

 These BA bags had two other advantages: they were big enough to contain a touring bike, and they were not too heavy and packed up small enough to carry on that bike.
 This is important for touring, when it can be difficult to find anywhere near the airport to leave a large bag, and is essential for place-to-place tours.

 The CTC Bike Bag

-These bags are generally available from Wiggle, described as CTC Plastic Bike Bag.
-If Wiggle is out of stock, you could try using a large sheet of polythene available from a plumber's merchant or a bedding shop and padding the frame with pipe lagging or bubble wrap.
+These bags are generally available from Chain Reaction Cycles, described as CTC Cycling UK Plastic Bike Bag.
+If the company is out of stock, you could try using a large sheet of polythene available from a plumber’s merchant or a bedding shop and padding the frame with pipe lagging or bubble wrap.

 The bag is accepted by most airlines and several express coach operators.
 Check with your carrier for confirmation.

 Regrettably, in spite of the fact that bikes travel just as well (or badly) like this, some airlines have written their bike carriage rules in terms that cause doubt as to whether such a bag will do and check-in staff occasionally look askance at bikes that are, as they put it “just in a plastic bag”.

 Expect to replace this product after a period of regular use, depending on wear and tear of typical handling.

 It helps to protect the bike by letting baggage handlers see what they’re handling, but accidents can still happen.
 Adding your own padding, such as pipe lagging, can help.
 The means of sealing up is your choice.
 Parcel tape is not included.